ntselepidis/FinalProjectRepo.jl/docs/part1.md

   <img src="./figs-part1/diffusion_scaling_experiments_operational_intensity.png" />
 </p>

-Using shared memory, allows the reuse of "intermediate" data and thus reducing the number of loads and stores.
+Using shared memory allows the reuse of local data for the stencil computations and thus reduces the number of loads and stores.
 Therefore, given that the number of flops for the two approaches is the same, the approach that uses shared memory leads to higher operational intensity.

 #### Strong and Weak Scaling

 In this section we present the results of our multi-XPU strong and weak scaling experiments.
-When running on the **CPU**, we map **one MPI rank per core** (and do not use multi-threading).
+When running on the **CPU**, we map **one MPI rank per core** (i.e. for this experiment we do not use multi-threading).
 When running on **GPU**s, we map **one MPI rank per GPU**.
 In our strong scaling experiments we increase the total number of MPI ranks while keeping the overall work constant.
 In our weak scaling experiments we increase the total number of MPI ranks, and also proportionally increase the overall work, so that the work per MPI rank is constant.